 While choosing to have a mastectomy is a difficult decision, it’s followed by many other questions.
 Will you have breast reconstruction?
 What type will you have?
 What is recovery like?

-ReSensation is a new technique of breast neurotization, or breast nerve repair, that takes place during free flap reconstruction.
+Resensation is a new technique of breast neurotization, or breast nerve repair, that takes place during breast reconstruction.
 It uses allograft nerve tissue to help repair nerves that were severed during mastectomy and are now reconnected.
 Since it is a relatively new procedure, you may be wondering how it works and what recovery is like.
 The good news is nerve repair has been done in other parts of the body for over a decade, and the recovery process is well understood.

 ... one factor to consider is whether you want to explore the possibility of having sensation restored to your breasts as part of your reconstructive surgery.